BSG92/detach/README.md

 Known Issues
 * Since xhci_hcd module and other modules that depend on it are unloaded to power down a device, the script cuts off every USB connection, even the built-in camera in notebooks, temporarily.
+* The led of the harddrive may not turn off, but the disk will stop spinning.
+So it is safe to remove the drive